mrgsolve/nmtests/nmtest9.md

         time](#7-infusion-doses-with-additional-and-lag-time)
     -   [8: Infusion doses, with lag time and bioav factor](#8-infusion-doses-with-lag-time-and-bioav-factor)
-    -   [9: Infusion doses, with lag time and bioav factor](#9-infusion-doses-with-lag-time-and-bioav-factor)
+    -   [9: Infusion doses at steady-state, with lag time and bioav factor](#9-infusion-doses-at-steady-state-with-lag-time-and-bioav-factor)
-    -   [10: Infusion doses at steady-state, with lag time and bioav factor](#10-infusion-doses-at-steady-state-with-lag-time-and-bioav-factor)
+    -   [10: Infusion doses at steady-state, with bioav factor](#10-infusion-doses-at-steady-state-with-bioav-factor)
     -   [11: Infusion doses, with lag time and bioav factor](#11-infusion-doses-with-lag-time-and-bioav-factor)
     -   [12: Infusion doses at steady state, II &lt; DUR, no bioav